 c.
 Kinesthetic learning

-This approach is also known as tactile or hands-on learning.
+This approach is widely known as tactile learning.
 It relies on the idea of multiple intelligences, requiring students to do, make, and create.

-It can be more student-centered than teacher-centered when the students are given the choice of how to use movement to learn new information.
+It can be more student-centred than teacher-centred when the students are given the choice of how to use movement to learn new information.

-In student-centered learning, these methods of instruction can be used.
+In student-centred learning, these methods of instruction can be used.

 a.
 Differentiated instruction (low tech)